HabitatFramework/TechnicalGuide/access/access.rst

 	.. note:: Creating a new .dsn file
 		If have haven't already created a data source name (DSN) file for the HLU Tool database see :ref:`create_dsn`.

 6. Click :guilabel:`OK`.
-Access will display the 'Link Tables' dialog box.
+Access will display the 'Link Tables' dialog box as shown in :ref:`figALSLTD`.

 	.. _figALSLTD: